yoman38/YT2GPT-create-summary-from-youtube/README.md

 5. Go to DIST>YT2GPT.EXE to launch it.
 6. (Create a shortcut if you need it.)

-It should work on MAC but would be better with another compilation.
-That might come.
+It should be compilated for it to work on mac.
+I will create a new version ASAP.

 **Long description**